purduesigbots/BLRS-Wiki/team-administration/hosting-competitions/live-streaming.md

 Many cameras will offer an HDMI out signal, which can be an efficient way to achieve a low-latency stream.
 Before purchasing, ensure that the cameras that will be used have a clean HDMI out signal.
 Additionally,  several 50ft HDMI cords may be needed, which is the maximum length that can be reasonably gotten without signal degradation or the need for an active extension.

-#### Recommended Setup: GoPro (Used by Team BCUZ)
+#### Recommended Setup: GoPro (Used by Brendan McGuire)

 GoPros provide a great option for live streaming robotics events, due to their cost and wide field of view.
 If GoPros are purchased, try to purchase a Hero 8 or newer.
 In this version, the USB C port can be directly connected to a computer and be used as a web camera, which can provide flexibility for additional cameras.
 In most cases, older models are acceptable.

 Connect the micro-HDMI port to an external switcher or capture card.
 For most competition purposes, the Blackmagic ATEM Mini is an acceptable option.
 The ATEM Mini Pro is a slightly more expensive alternative but would allow streaming directly from the switcher without a dedicated streaming computer.

 The GoPros may need to be modified to ensure they don't overheat during a long competition day.
-Overheating cameras can be identified by
+Overheating cameras can be identified by intermittent black outs of video output.

 * Remove the battery and leave the battery compartment open
 * Disable H.264.
 In Video Compression, Select HVEC.
 The older encoding is not needed for our purposes and only increases temperatures